Locations:

 Can rickets be prevented?

-• Vitamin D-rich foods: Several varieties of fish (especially sockeye salmon and rainbow trout) are especially rich in vitamin D. Several foods are also “fortified” with vitamin D, which means that vitamin is added to them.
-Milk, orange juice and cereals are often fortified this way.
+You can prevent nutritional rickets in older children by making sure they eat a variety of vitamin D-rich foods.
+Several varieties of fish (especially sockeye salmon and rainbow trout) have high amounts of vitamin D. Many foods are also fortified with vitamin D, which means the vitamin is added to them.
+Milk, orange juice and cereal are often fortified this way.
+Your child’s healthcare provider may recommend a vitamin D supplement, as well.

 Advertisement